|

 to ORC 4123.512, a LSS may be initiated by filing a notice of intent to settle.

-be submitted within 30 days after the receipt date of the final decision by the
+may be submitted within 30 days after the receipt date of the final decision by

-Ohio Industrial Commission (IC) on cases eligible to be appealed to the Court
+the Ohio Industrial Commission (IC) on cases eligible to be appealed to the

-of Common Pleas.
-This action will extend the timeframes for appealing to the
+Court of Common Pleas.
+This action will extend the timeframes for appealing to

-policy that notices of intent to settle must be filed on a Notice of Intent to
+is BWC’s policy that notices of intent to settle must be filed on a Notice

-notice of intent to settle is not submitted on the C-512 form, BWC staff may
+the notice of intent to settle is not submitted on the C-512, BWC staff may

 contact the filing party and request that a C-512 be completed and submitted